Nobody likes to lose. As people, we gravitate towards positive outcomes. So, it makes sense that few of us believe it’s okay to be wrong.

 You can grow from being wrong.
 In fact, admitting you’re wrong is one of the main contributors of growth.
 Stop being afraid of making mistakes.
 You’re only stunting your growth by doing so.

 Still, I know it’s not an easy task to take on.
-Some of us may need a confidence booth, or you may be struggling with self-doubt.
+Some of us may need a confidence boost, or you may be struggling with self-doubt.